 9. One of the Seven Natural Wonders of the World

 The Falls join the Great Barrier Reef, the Grand Canyon, the Aurora Borealis, the Paricutin volcano, the Harbour of Rio de Janeiro and Mount Everest.

 10. Victoria Falls sits on the very border of Zambia and Zimbabwe

 We think the Zimbabwean side is the best place to view the Falls face-on.
 Spray from the Falls will leave you drenched (particularly on the Zimbabwean side), so be sure to pack waterproofs!

-A holiday near Victoria Falls can be a truly magical experience and is a perfect destination for those looking for an active holiday.
-There are many ways to discover Victoria Falls including a helicopter ride over the top, bungee jumping off Victoria Falls Bridge, jet boating and white water rafting.
-Our favourite way to discover Victoria Falls is on a sundowner cruise, where you can see the famous 'moonbow' come alive.
+A vacation near Victoria Falls can be a truly magical experience and is a perfect destination for those looking for an active holiday.
+There are so many ways to discover Victoria Falls including a helicopter ride over the top, bungee jumping off Victoria Falls Bridge, jet boating and white water rafting.
+Our favorite way to discover Victoria Falls is on a sundowner cruise, where you can see the famous 'moonbow' come alive.
 Victoria Falls, the perfect honeymoon destination.